Search functions in GoogleSQL

 • comparison_type: A named argument with a STRING value.
 The value represents the type of comparison to use for numeric expressions.
 Set to equality to save space if equality is only required comparison.
 Default is all.

 • algorithm: A named argument with a STRING value.
 The value indicates the indexing algorithm to use.
 Supported algorithms are limited, depending on the type of value being indexed.
-The default value is auto.
+The default is logtree.
+FLOAT32 or FLOAT64 must not use default.
+They should specify the algorithm and must also use min and max when using the logtree or prefixtree algorithms.

 • min: A named argument with the same type as value_to_tokenize.
 Values less than min are indexed in the same index bucket.
 This will not cause incorrect results, but may cause significant over-retrieval for queries with a range that includes values lesser than min.
 Don't use min when comparison_type is equality.

 • max: A named argument with the same type as value_to_tokenize.
 Values greater than max are indexed in the same index bucket.
-This will not cause incorrect results, but may cause significant over-retrieval for queries with a range that includes values greater than the max.
+This doesn't cause incorrect results, but might cause significant over-retrieval for queries with a range that includes values greater than the max.
 Don't use max when comparison_type is equality.

 • granularity: A named argument with the same type as value_to_tokenize.
 The value represents the width of each indexing bucket.
 Values in the same bucket are indexed together, so larger buckets are more storage efficient, but may cause over-retrieval, causing high latency during query execution. granularity is only allowed when algorithm is logtree or prefixtree.